linyuxuanlin/Wiki_MkDocs/docs/VBT_Syntax.md

 End With
 ```

-## Tips in VBA

-- Avoid saving code in VBA, because this will create internal hard links in the workbook.
-Saving in DataTool interface instead.

 ## Structure of the VBT code

 A VBT code file must be named as `VBT_xxx`, and the name must be unique.